Sexual Offence Solicitors

 Cases involving allegations of sexual offences sometimes attract a significant degree of publicity.
 We will support you through the whole process, dealing sensitively with the issues as they arise.

-Fitness to Plead or to Stand Trial in Cases of Sexual Offences
+Fitness to Plead or to Stand Trial in cases of Sexual Offences

 In some cases, defendants may be in their later years and may be suffering from significant physical or mental health issues, which may affect their ability to stand trial.
-This can increase the frustration for the family who are desperate to support an accused person.
+This can increase the frustration for the family who is desperate to support an accused person.

 Where necessary, we have access to psychiatrists who specialise in assessments, who can assist in defending your case.
 If you are a family member of someone facing allegations of sexual offences, please contact us for a discussion on how we can help.

-Allegations of Sex Offences Made Against Professionals
+Allegations of Sex Offences made against professionals

 The stress felt by those facing allegations of sex offences can be compounded for professionals, who must also manage the impact of the allegations on their career and livelihood.
-When defending regulated professionals, our sexual offence lawyers can work in conjunction with our regulatory solicitors, to assist clients with the management of the process with their employer and regulator.
+When defending regulated professionals, our sexual offence lawyers can work in conjunction with our regulatory solicitors to assist clients with the management of the process with their employer and regulator.

 We firmly believe that access to a specialist sexual offence solicitor from the outset is crucial in defending allegations of sexual offences.
-We have a team of specialist sex offence lawyers, who adopt a focused approach to the preparation of cases.
+We have a team of specialist sex offence lawyers who adopt a focused approach to the preparation of cases.
 They exercise attention to detail, enabling them to robustly prepare your defence and tenaciously fight your corner.

 Contact our team today.